Coinigy/sc-presence/README.md

 Default Value: **3000**<br/>

 **scpUserIdField**<br/>
-The name of the property in the authToken which will be stored in the SCP_user_id field in the database (numeric or string values are ok) <br/>
+The name of the property in the authToken which will be stored in the SCP_user_id field in the database<br/>
+(numeric or string values are ok) <br/>
 Default Value: **"user_id"**<br/>

 ##### Example